sarrab/DMML2020_COOP/README.md

 2. codes
   - 2.1 EDA.ipynb : This notebook contains exploratory data analysis and the hyperlinks to other notebooks.
 We recommend starting from this file.
-  - 2.2 Classification_Models : this notebook come after the EDA one.
-It contain experimentation with all models that we tried.
+  - 2.2 Classification_Models : this notebook comes after the EDA one.
+It contains experimentation with all models that we tried.
-  - 2.3 LR_Models : This model comes after EDA one.
-And it conatins only Logistic Regeression with raw and cleaned data and feature selection.
+  - 2.3 LR_Models : This model comes after the EDA notebook.
+And it contains only Logistic Regression with raw and cleaned data and feature selection.
   - 2.4 Cleaning : It represents the deep cleaning that we performed at the end before applying our last model (last improvements).
   - 2.3 Last_Version : It represents our last version based on the conclusions retrieved form previous experiences.
 But, unfortunately the concurrence site was closed.